petitnau/algorand-vaults/README.md

 # TEAL implementation

-We exploit the AlgoML compiler to refine the vault specification into a TEAL implementation; we just add inline comments into the TEAL code for clarity.
+We exploit the AlgoML compiler to refine the vault specification into a TEAL implementation; we just add inline comments into the TEAL code produced by the compiler for clarity.

 The TEAL code for the stateless escrow contract delegates the stateful contract for controlling the escrow spendings.